Web-Projects-Course/javascript-in-class-exercise/README.md

 * What does this code do?
 * Change it to include the number 10.
 * Change it to list just even numbers.
-* How would you change it to list from 4 to 20?
+* Change it to go from 4 to 20?

+Now replace the content of the `<script>` tag with the following:

 ```javascript
   for(var index = 0; index < 10; index++) {